GeckoCodes/Mighty_Ethereum_Bot/README.md

 # Mighty_Ethereum_Bot

-### A mighty ethereum bot to capitalise on the Arbritrage between Ethereum Based Currencie.
+### A mighty ethereum bot to capitalise on the Arbritrage between Ethereum Based Currencies.